 BUILDING A CRITICAL MASS OF UNIT SALES

-Once that happens, people will know your company name and your product will have market credibility.
-Enough happy clients are out there so that word of mouth marketing kicks in.
-Instead of fighting for every new customer, they start coming to you in increasing numbers–without nearly as much effort.
+Once that happens, people will start to know your company name and your product will have market credibility.
+Enough happy clients are now out there so word-of-mouth marketing kicks in.
+Instead of fighting for every new customer, they start coming to you in increasing numbers.
+And without nearly as much effort.
 Your product is now showing up in the market share figures.
-The press and analyst community start to call you instead of you leaving endless unanswered messages in their voice mail boxes.
-Yes, at some point believe it or not, it really does get easier!
+The press and analyst community start to call you, instead of you leaving endless unanswered messages in their voicemail boxes.
+Yes, at some point, believe it or not, it really does get easier!
 But this happens only if you are able to close the number of initial sales necessary to reach critical mass in your specific market.
-Until you reach this point–SPEND WHATEVER MONEY IT TAKES–AS LONG AS YOU HAVE IT.
+Until you reach this point, don’t worry about cost-of-sales data or any other performance metric.
+SPEND WHATEVER MONEY IT TAKES–AS LONG AS YOU HAVE IT.